FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_advanced_routing/c_st_configuration/t_st_assign_route_package_template.md

     "title": "Assign Route Package Template",
     "linkTitle": "Assign Route Package Template",
     "weight": "260"
 }To assign a Route Package Template to a user account or account template, you must create at least one Route Package Template prior to assigning a route to a user account or account template.
-For configuration details on managing and creating Route Package Templates, refer to <a href="../t_st_manage_route_package_templates" class="MCXref xref">Manage Route Package Templates</a>.
+For configuration details on managing and creating Route Package Templates, refer to [Manage Route Package Templates](../t_st_manage_route_package_templates).

 1. Select **Accounts > User Accounts**.
 The *User Accounts* page is displayed.